PBM Portal Sync Architecture

 from datetime import datetime, timezone

-from pydantic import BaseModel, Field, ValidationError, validator
+from pydantic import BaseModel, Field, ValidationError, field_validator

 logger = structlog.get_logger()

-# Strict NCPDP-aligned claim schema
+# Strict NCPDP-aligned internal claim contract.

 class AdjudicationClaim(BaseModel):